 arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations;

-record every planning application notified to the Council and the Council’s response to the local planning authority in a book for such purpose;
+Not used

-refer a planning application received by the Council to the [Chair or in their absence the Vice-Chair (if there is one) of the Council] OR [Chair or in their absence Vice-Chair (if there is one) of the ( ) Committee] within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of [the Council] OR [( ) committee];
+refer a planning application received to the Council as soon as possible.
+Where the application requires consideration before the next ordinary meeting of the Council, it shall be dealt with under delegated authority by the proper officer, or they shall call an extra ordinary meeting to discuss the application requested to do so by two councillors.

 manage access to information about the Council via the publication scheme; and

-retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect.
+Not used

 (see also standing order 23).